 The 36 inch Aura Gravity Vent is 36 inches in diameter and has a 12 inch tall collar.
 The model number is AV-36-C12 and has 1,017 inches of Net Free Area (NFA).
 All 36 inch gravity vents come with a standard 46″ x 46″ square flange flashing.

-36 inch diameter roof vents are commercial size, therefore, should be in commercial settings.
+36 inch diameter roof vents are industrial size, therefore, should be in industrial settings.
 For those looking to ventilate their homes, please view roof vents with a smaller diameter.